-Children and young people have a right to be safe and protected at all times, including when accessing services in the community.
+Children have a right to be safe and protected at all times, including when accessing services in the community.

 A child is any person less than 18 years of age.